Parti-Gyle Calculator Instructions

 Conversion Efficiency

 Extent of the conversion of starch to sugars.
-For simulating historic beers use 100%.
+For simulating historic beers use 100% and LDK for the year given in the book.
 When making your own beers adjust according to the efficiency of your system.

 Absorption Rate

 Absorption of liquor by malt in litres of liquor per kilogram of malt.
 The first mash will absorb liquor at this rate.
-This figure may be altered.
-Set at 1 ltr/kg.
+This figure is preset at 1 but may be altered.
 Historically, brewers reported a range of values, however 1 ltr/kg is close to the average.
 For your own beers you may find the value to be lower.
 Some use a value of 0.8 ltr/kg.
 My own experience is 0.95 ltr/kg.

 Collected Wort